Let me get something straight from the get-go…

 The first step to building an effective content strategy is to identify the goals of your business.
 That’s right, your “business”… not just your blog.

-Knowing what your goals are can help you turn them into something quantifiable and measurable.
+Knowing your goals can help you turn them into something quantifiable and measurable.
 It helps guide your content marketing decisions and keep things on track.

 If you don’t have something to work towards, and a way to measure it… Then you’ll never know if you are succeeding.